 - Pandemic Unemployment Compensation – increases the amount of weekly benefits a qualifying individual may receive;

-- Pandemic Unemployment Assistance – expanding the type of worker that can qualify for Unemployment Insurance;
+- Pandemic Unemployment Assistance – expands the type of worker that can qualify for Unemployment Insurance;

-- Pandemic Emergency Unemployment Compensation – expanding the number of weeks a qualifying individual can receive benefits.
+- Pandemic Emergency Unemployment Compensation – expands the number of weeks a qualifying individual can receive benefits.

 If you are a Benefits Plus subscriber, for additional information on traditional Unemployment Insurance Benefits, refer to Cash Benefits, Unemployment Insurance Benefits.
 For subscription information visit: https://bplc.cssny.org/home/subscription_options.

 Description of the Pandemic Unemployment Compensation

 EXPANDS THE AMOUNT OF THE BENEFIT

 Under the new stimulus package passed on December 27, 2020, both UI and PUA beneficiaries are entitled to an additional $300 per week.
 The $300 in supplemental benefits were extended through September 6, 2021 under the American Rescue Plan Act (ARPA).
 The full $300 of the PUC is available to all claimants when they are entitled to at least $1 in partial benefits, whether it is regular UI or PUA.